Rotorua Mongrel Mob member Rex Maney pinned in death of Trevor Rikihana, defence says

 The defence said Rikihana had owed Maney money as a result of this drug debt and this was what started the argument that ended in Rikihana's death.

-Eketone lived next door to Maney's son, Damien, and the reason she did not go next door to ask for help the night of the murder or call the police was because she knew it was Rex Maney who had hurt her uncle and she wanted to protect him, Nabney said.
+Eketone lived next door to Maney's son, Damien, and the reason she did not go next door to ask for help the night of the murder or call the police was she knew it was Rex Maney who had hurt her uncle and she wanted to protect him, Nabney said.

 The Crown's opening yesterday alleged that Jury had actually turned up at Rex Maney's home asking for rope to tie up Rikihana after beating him and putting him in his car the night Rikihana died.